ClarkSource/k8t/README.md

 Create a new cluster

 ```
-$ kinja new cluster cluster1
+$ kinja new cluster A
 ```

 Create a new environment

 ```
+$ kinja new environment staging A
-$ kinja new environment production
+$ kinja new environment production A
 ```

 ### generate files